-Club Fred and the Cabaret Club will receive an annual lump sum grant towards the cost of the Showcase Tour.
+Clubs Frankie and Lady Cabaret will receive an annual lump sum grant towards the cost of the Showcase Tour.
 That grant will be paid to each group’s bank account no later than 30 September of each calendar year, following submission by mid-September of an Invoice to the Chair of FoWAAPA from each group

 As a result of a lump sum grant being made, Acting and Music Theatre students will be ineligible for individual grants during the year.

 The Aboriginal Performance group will receive an annual donation, payable to ECU in March of each year.

 The amount allocated will be dependent on available FoWAAPA funds.

 2.1 Grant applications close on 31 October each year.